 “I also have come to understand the struggles of the indigenous people, especially here in the Cordillera, in their journey to self-determination.
 Their bravery is remarkable.”

 “I am amazed by how they profoundly cherish their traditions.
 I am particularly in awe of how they treasure the value of respect – for their parents, for the elders, for those older than they are.
 It’s just wonderful, and nothing makes me prouder than that as a Cordilleran.”

 What do you find most fascinating about the Cordilleran people?

 “I always find it fascinating that Cordillerans are never loud – with what they have, with their accomplishments.
 That’s another thing I’ll be forever proud of.”

 What one word would you use to describe yourself?

-And your words for a good life?
+What are your words for a good life?